Isolated sleep paralysisSleep paralysis - isolated; Parasomnia - isolated sleep paralysis

 Muscle function loss is when a muscle does not work or move normally.
 The medical term for complete loss of muscle function is paralysis.

-Episodes of isolated sleep paralysis last from a few seconds to 1 or 2 minutes in whichthe person isunable to move or speak.
+Episodes of isolated sleep paralysis last from a few seconds to 1 or 2 minutes.
+During these episodes the person is unable to move or speak.
+Breathing is not affected.
 These spells end on their own or when the person is touched or moved.
 In rare cases, the person may have dream-like sensations or hallucinations, which may be scary to them.

 In most cases, isolated sleep paralysis occurs so rarely that treatment is not needed.
 If the cause is known, for example due to lack of sleep, correcting the cause, such as getting enough sleep, often resolves the condition.

-In persons with mental health conditions, medication and behavioral therapy (talk therapy) to help treat the mental condition may also resolve sleep paralysis.
+In persons with mental health conditions, medicine and behavioral therapy (talk therapy) to help treat the mental condition may resolve sleep paralysis.